melisayhan/trendyol-test-repo/README.md

 * Datas reading from inputData.robot file. (../data-driven-test/Data)
-  Tester should add valid email and password variables to this document. (&{VALID_PASSWORD_USER}) Tester should add valid email and invalid password variables to this document. (&{INVALID_PASSWORD_USER}) Tester should add invalid email and invalid password variables to this document.&{UNREGISTERED_USER}
+  Tester should add valid email and password variables to this document. (&{VALID_PASSWORD_USER}) Tester should add valid email and invalid password variables to this document. (&{INVALID_PASSWORD_USER}) Tester should add invalid email and invalid password variables to this document. (&{UNREGISTERED_USER})
 * Tests Run on loginTest.robot. (../data-driven-test/Tests)
 * signIn.robot provides keywords(step definitions) as a POM to trendyolTest.robot and common.robot.
 * common.robot and trendyolTest.robot provides keywords as a BaseTest library to loginTest.robot.